The Great Belt link

 The Great Belt connection needed new switchboards for parts of the tunnel as well as the portal and pump constructions in Halsskov near Sprogoe.
 The end-user prioritized low total cost of ownership, minimum maintenance and easy installation that would not compromise the up-time in any way.
 Through careful inspection and project planning, Logstrup found a solution that met the requirements.
 We are able to provide the end-user with a modular concept that allows for any reconfiguration and ad-on at a later stage.
 Simultaneously, our low voltage electrical switchboards and control gear are made from long-lasting materials that ensure longevity even with minimum maintenance.
 We are able to provide the end-user with complete 3D designs of each electrical switchboard panel which is used for installation, assemble as well as maintenance.
 The flexibility and reliability that comes with our high-quality low voltage modular switchgear was already a tested and proven concept for the end-user.
 Additionally, the same factors contributed to the first order Logstrup received from the end-user.
 In 1991, Logstrup supplied 320 meters of switchboards with separation form 3.
 The switchboard panels control lighting and ventilation, keeping the train traffic safe.

 The switchboards are determining factors in safe traffic across the Great Belt Link.
 Each year, more than ten million motorised vehicles cross the connection in addition to the daily train traffic.
 For this reason, it was important that the installation would not compromise up-time and that the final solution was safe and reliable.
 To provide a solution that could safeguard the connection during installation and operation, Logstrup prioritized the components that are vital for cross-unit communication.
 In close collaboration with some of the largest suppliers of components in the world, Logstrup is able to incorporate smart solutions into our electrical switchboards and control systems.
 For this case, we designed a solution with ABB breakers and communication network that ensures a high safety level during operation.
+This also makes it possible to du remote maintenance of the panels so staff only have to appear on sight if something needs manual fixing when everything is up and running.
+There is always a risk involved in checking electrical switchboards manually.
+The communication system and remote maintenance thus add to the safety of the personnel.
+Simultaneously, these panels are situated in an emergency exit tunnel.
+Installing even smaller panels means that the emergency tunnel is optimizing the safety passage if an emergency were to happen.

 Limited maintenance and low total cost of ownership